EverythingSuckz/TG-FileStreamBot/README.md

 you may also add as many as bots you want. (max limit is not tested yet) `MULTI_TOKEN3`, `MULTI_TOKEN4`, etc.

+> Don't forget to add all these bots to the `BIN_CHANNEL`

 ### Optional Vars

+-`HASH_LENGTH` : Set custom hash length for generated urls
+> **NOTE**: Hash length should be greater than 5 and less than 64.

-`SLEEP_THRESHOLD` : Set a sleep threshold for flood wait exceptions happening globally in this telegram bot instance, below which any request that raises a flood wait will be automatically invoked again after sleeping for the required amount of time.
+- `SLEEP_THRESHOLD` : Set a sleep threshold for flood wait exceptions happening globally in this telegram bot instance, below which any request that raises a flood wait will be automatically invoked again after sleeping for the required amount of time.
 Flood wait exceptions requiring higher waiting times will be raised.
 Defaults to 60 seconds.

-`WORKERS` : Number of maximum concurrent workers for handling incoming updates.
-Defaults to `3`
+- `WORKERS` : Number of maximum concurrent workers for handling incoming updates.
+> Defaults to `3`

-`PORT` : The port that you want your webapp to be listened to.
-Defaults to `8080`
+- `PORT` : The port that you want your webapp to be listened to.
+> Defaults to `8080`

-`WEB_SERVER_BIND_ADDRESS` : Your server bind address.
-Defauls to `0.0.0.0`
+- `WEB_SERVER_BIND_ADDRESS` : Your server bind address.
+> Defaults to `0.0.0.0`

-`NO_PORT` : (can be either `True` or `False`) If you don't want your port to be displayed.
-You should point your `PORT` to `80` (http) or `443` (https) for the links to work.
+- `NO_PORT` : (can be either `True` or `False`) If you don't want your port to be displayed.
+> You should point your `PORT` to `80` (http) or `443` (https) for the links to work.
 Ignore this if you're on Heroku.

-`FQDN` :  A Fully Qualified Domain Name if present.
-Defaults to `WEB_SERVER_BIND_ADDRESS`
+- `FQDN` :  A Fully Qualified Domain Name if present.
+> Defaults to `WEB_SERVER_BIND_ADDRESS`

-`HAS_SSL` : (can be either `True` or `False`) If you want the generated links in https format.
+- `HAS_SSL` : (can be either `True` or `False`) If you want the generated links in https format.

-`PING_INTERVAL` : The time in ms you want the servers to be pinged each time to avoid sleeping (Only for Heroku).
-Defaults to `1200` or 20 minutes.
+- `PING_INTERVAL` : The time in ms you want the servers to be pinged each time to avoid sleeping (Only for Heroku).
+> Defaults to `1200` or 20 minutes.
 ## How to use the bot

-:warning: **Before using the  bot, don't forget to add all the bots (multi-client ones too) to the `BIN_CHANNEL` as an admin**
+> :warning: **Before using the  bot, don't forget to add all the bots (multi-client ones too) to the `BIN_CHANNEL` as an admin**

 `/start` : To check if the bot is alive or not.